friendly/matlib/README.md

 ### Vignettes and presentations

 A small collection of vignettes is now available.
-Use `browseVignettes("matlib")` to see them.
+Use `browseVignettes("matlib")` to explore them.

 | Vignette                                                                            | Title                                         |
 |-------------------------------------------------------------------------------------|-----------------------------------------------|